hackergrrl/geohash-point-store/README.md

 Returns a readable stream of points of the form `{ lat: ?, lon: ?, value: ? }`.

+## Caveats

+- only one point is stored at a precise geohash, so multiple close points (within metres) could overwrite each other

 ## Install

 With [npm](https://npmjs.org/) installed, run